-Women’s ready to wear and personal shopping suites can be found on the Third floor.
+Women’s ready-to-wear and personal shopping suites can be found on the Third floor.
 The dazzling display includes styling services (with a private suite and refreshments) and designers including Azzedine Alaia, Céline, Saint Laurent Paris, Givenchy, Valentino, Balenciaga, and Alexander McQueen.
-The first ever women’s ready-to-wear concession will open soon, presented exclusively by Dior.
+The first-ever women’s ready-to-wear concession will open soon, presented exclusively by Dior.

 In April, Pusateri’s Fine Foods will open a 25,000 square foot upscale food hall.
-And a three-level, 11,000 square foot restaurant/bar operated by Oliver & Bonnacini will open in May, featuring the “the vibrant essence of South American cooking and dining with unique Spanish influences”, presented by Chef Anthony Walsh.
+And a three-level, 11,000 square foot restaurant/bar operated by Oliver & Bonnacini will open in May, featuring “the vibrant essence of South American cooking and dining with unique Spanish influences”, presented by Chef Anthony Walsh.

 The store is nothing short of a shopping experience extraordinaire, and a new grand jewel of The Six as we so affectionately call this town.
-Stay tuned for Sak’s second Canadian location opening at Toronto’s Sherway gardens on Thursday, February 25.
+Stay tuned for Sak’s second Canadian location opening at Toronto’s Sherway Gardens on Thursday, February 25.